maddyneoredpill/codemurmur-vscode/README.md

 ▶ How to Use
 🎙️ Record a Murmur

-Select Lines for which you want to record Murmur and press Ctrl+Shift+M You get a web control to start recording, Speak your explanation and stop to save.
+Select Lines for which you want to record Murmur and press Ctrl+Shift+M.

+You get a web control to start recording, Speak your explanation and stop to save.

 🎧 Play a Murmur